Bun vs. NPM, Yarn, pnpm, and others

 bun run dev

-For additional information and options, please refer to the official documentation of the bun run
+For more information and options, consult the official documentation of the bun run

 command.